getodk/web-forms/README.md

 1. Run `yarn changeset version` to generate changelog files and version bumps from the changeset files
 1. Verify that the changelogs look good, commit changes, open a PR, merge the PR
 1. Push tags for each package in the format `package@x.x.x`.
 A Github action will publish the packages on NPM
+1. Update dependencies to kick off the new release cycle.
+We do this so that dependency updates get verified implicitly during development.